Issued to The British Expeditionary Force

 This medal was never awarded singly and was always accompanied by the British War Medal and the Victory Medal.

-If you require this medal to be mounted ready to wear please select from the options below: (Miniature Commemorative & Official Medals CANNOT be group mounted together)
+This medal is supplied with loose ribbon.
+If you require this medal to be mounted, please select the mounting option required.
+Full-size Commemorative & Official Medals CANNOT be group mounted together.